Muxia village and harbour from Monte Corpiño. End of the Camino de Finisterre and Muxia

 Leaving Santiago de Compostela Cathedral on the Camino de Finisterre

-After spending a couple of days in the beautiful city of Santiago de Compostela, we took some last photos in front of the cathedral and left the city via the Trinity Gate.
-We were soon in quieter neighbourhoods and, after seeing the first milestone with a countdown towards Finisterre, into woodland.
+After spending a couple of days in Santiago de Compostela, we took our final photos in front of the cathedral and left the city through the Trinity Gate.

-We stopped at the village of Sarela de Abaixo for a last glance at the distant towers of Santiago de Compostela Cathedral then we were back in woodland again, interspersed with a few small villages.
+We stopped at Sarela de Abaixo for a last glimpse of the cathedral towers before heading back into woodland and small villages.

 Woman with scallop shell on backpack taking a photograph of the distant spires of Santiago de Compostela cathedral